by Heather Santos, Editor, International Journal of Government Auditing

 Adding to the emphasis of achieving a stronger, more visible and efficient audit community are the themes at this year’s triennial event:

 Theme I—How can INTOSAI contribute to the UN 2030 Agenda for Sustainable Development, including good governance and strengthening the fight against corruption?

 Theme II—Professionalization: What can promote INTOSAI’s credibility to become a more prominent international organization?

-I look forward to the triennial event and am excited about all the opportunities to come together to demonstrate the value of INTOSAI and discuss with each other new and enhanced ways to do so.
+I look forward to the triennial event and am excited about all of the opportunities to come together to demonstrate the value of INTOSAI and discuss with each other new and enhanced ways to do so.
 We just need to seize the opportunities, create the opportunities where they are nonexistent, and capitalize on them.
 I am excited about such a challenge and am eager to go on this journey with the INTOSAI community and hope that you are too!